 My Go To Option for Pockets and Tall Flasks – Nathan Pinnacle 4L ($174)

-This is my new favorite, having finally switched from the Camelbak.
-I like being able to carry collapsible flasks with Tailwind in one and water in the other.
+I like being able to carry collapsible flasks with Tailwind fuel in one and water in the other.
 The back of this isn’t padded, so there’s also less to make me sweaty.

-The Pinnacle also comes with an insulated bladder that helps keep water cool on hot days.
-You can also stash away two additional 20-ounce soft flasks in the water-resistant chest straps on the front.
+The Pinnacle can also work with insulated bladder that helps keep water cool on hot days.
+But I generally am just using the 20-ounce soft flasks in the front pockets.

 The vertical pocket is great for storing your trekking poles.
 With this pack, you’ll have plenty of space to store snacks, extra layers, etc. during a run.